Shockwave Therapy

 Treatment protocol for Shockwave

-Shockwave Therapy is a non-invasive treatment.
+Shockwave therapy is a non-invasive treatment.

 Each treatment session lasts between 10 to 20 minutes, depending on the condition to be treated.
 In general, six to eight treatment sessions will be needed at intervals of one week.